Multiple Interfaces

 Configuring the interface

-You need to change the following sysctl setting:
+On the VM with the attached port you need to change the following sysctl setting:

 Make sure it's persisted (if you use puppet there's a module for that):